Bornholm/ghostwriter/README.md

 # Ghostwriter

-A little tool to generate sourced article about any subject with LLMs
+A little tool to generate sourced articles about any subject with LLMs

 ## Usage